MichaelCurrin/hexo-quickstart/docs/installation.md

 ## Install Hexo globally

-This is not needed as the quickstart has hexo in the package file and a new project can be created with `npx`.
-But if you do want to install it globally, do this:
+This is not needed as the quickstart has Hexo in the package file and a new project can be created using `npx`.

+But, if you want to install Hexo globally, do this:

 ```sh
 $ npm install hexo-cli -g